danielkuc/danielkuc/README.md

 ### Technologies I work with:
 - My main expertise lies in Javascript and related front-end technologies: React, Html with CSS.
-- I've worked with relational databases, mainly MySQL.
-- I'm also familiar with PHP and Laravel and used Sass in few projects.
+- I've worked with PHP and Laravel, MVC architecture and API, and used Sass in few projects.
+- Used relational and non relational databases, MySql and MongoDB are the ones I'm most familiar with.

-### What I'm learning?
+### What I'm learning next:
-- C#, .NET and Azure are next one the agenda, I'm currently building a project based on those technologies, which will be linked in my portfolio.
+- C#, .NET6, I'm currently building a project based on those technologies, which will be linked in my portfolio.
 - MongoDB, I intend to use it in the project as my database.
+- Azure

 <!---
 danielkuc/danielkuc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.